SoCloz/binder/README.md

 http.Handle("/items", binder.Wrap(ViewItem, "id"))
 ```

-binder is compatible with pat:
+binder is compatible with pat (no need to add ":" to your bindings, binder automatically adds it) :

 ```go
 m.Get("/items/:id", binder.Wrap(ViewItem, "id"))